 For your first breakfast, eat eggs scrambled in butter on a bed of lettuce and topped with avocado.
 Grab salmon baked in olive oil and asparagus with butter for lunch.
 Prepare a pork chop with cauliflower mash and red cabbage slaw for dinner.

-Whenever you feel hungry, snack on sunflower seeds between meals.
+Whenever you feel hungry, snack on low-carb cheese and sunflower seeds between meals.
 If you need a new snack, try celery and pepper strips dipped in guacamole.

 - Who Should Take the Keto Diet?